The Clear Edge

 Eliminating drains creates space.
 Fuel sources fill that space with energy-generating activities.

-When founders don’t know where they’re going, every decision feels heavy.
-When they have a clear direction, decisions become obvious.
+When founders don’t know where they’re going, every decision feels heavy; with a clear direction, decisions become obvious.

 A $76,000/month founder was exhausted by constant strategy questions: “Should we build this?
 Enter that market?
 Hire for this role?
 Partner with them?”